 You can eat papaya seeds and they have some interesting benefits, particularly for your digestive system.
 For a more detailed look at the many other reasons you might want to use them, as well as some potential precautions, see the page on papaya seed health treatments.

 This page will focus on what to do with papaya seeds and how many to take as a time.
 Also, where to get them and preparation suggestions for using the seeds from papaya fruit.

 Where to Get Papaya Seeds and How to Store Them

-The easiest way to add papaya seeds to your diet is to simply buy a fresh papaya and keep the ones you scrape out separately in a container in the fridge.
+The easiest way to add papaya seeds to your diet is to simply buy a fresh papaya and keep the ones you scrape out separately in a container in the fridge or freezer.
 This works best if you use them regularly as I do for a consistent supply.
 Even a small papaya fruit yields many seeds and should keep you going for several days.